RusRares1337/Kubernetes-cluster-from-scratch-in-Azure-VMs/README.md

 - Used Azure DevOps CI/CD tool to build,deploy and test the application
   - Configure a CI/CD agent on one node of the cluster
   - Create a CI/CD configuration file that will run the scripts created for build and deploy

+ **- Monitoring -**
+• Created and deployed a monitoring stack comprised of: Prometheus, Grafana with NodeExporter
+• Used Prometheus to monitor all infrastructure components as follows:
+ - VMs resource usage (CPU,RAM,DISK,Network)
+ - Container resource usage (CPU,RAM,DISK,Network)
+ - Network connectivity through the VPN tunnel between all the nodes
+ - Setup monitoring jobs using service discovery where applicable
+• Setup cron jobson VMs that push metrics to Prometheus
+• Use Grafana to create an Infrastructure dashboard showing all the metrics collected using Prometheus
+• Create alert rules for critical metrics
+• Simulate a node failure and send alerts to email